-The beautiful ballroom of the Marriott Hotel in Chicago was crowded to capacity with more than 1,300 college students and Campus Crusade staff members.
-I explained one of the most exciting spiritual discoveries that I had ever made -- how to love by faith.
+The beautiful ballroom of the Marriott Hotel in Chicago was crowded to capacity with more than 1,300 college students and Cru staff members.
+I explained one of the most exciting spiritual discoveries that I had ever made — how to love by faith.

 For years I had spoken on the subject of love.
-I had a simple 4-point outline:
+I had a simple four-point outline:

-Love is the greatest thing in the world -- the greatest privilege and power known to man.
+Love is the greatest thing in the world — the greatest privilege and power known to man.
 Its emphasis in life and word changed the course of history as the first-century Christians demonstrated a quality of life never before witnessed on this earth.
-The Greeks, Romans, Gentiles, and Jews hated one another.
+The Gentiles and Jews hated one another.
 The very idea of love and self-sacrifice was foreign to their thinking.
-When they observed Christians from many nations, with different languages and cultures, actually loving one another and sacrificing to help each other, they responded in amazement, "Behold, how these people love one another!"
+When they observed Christians from many nations, with different languages and cultures, actually loving one another and sacrificing to help each other, they responded in amazement, “Behold, how these people love one another!”

 I challenged the students at the conference to become part of a revolution of love.
 I suggested that they make a list of all the individuals they did not like and begin to love them by faith.

 Early the next morning, a young woman with sparkling eyes and face aglow said to me, “My life was changed last night.
 For many years I have hated my parents.
 I haven’t seen them since I was 17, and now I am 22.
 I left home as a result of a quarrel five years ago and haven’t written or talked to them since, though they have tried repeatedly to encourage me to return home.
 I determined that I would never see them again.
 I hated them.